 - Know your rights with debt collectors: If you legitimately owe a debt, you have specific rights under federal law.

-- Consider whether you should pay a debt: You may revive the statute of limitations if you pay an old debt.
+- Consider whether you should pay an old debt: You may revive the statute of limitations if you pay an old debt.
 Learn more here.